infracourse/web/content/info.md

 Please talk to us if you have any questions about your readiness for this class.

+## Grading

+Final grades for the course will be determined using the following weights:

+* **60%**: Assignments
+  - Each of the four assignments will count for 15% of your final course grade.
+* **30%**: Final Project
+  - More details to come.
+* **10%**: Attendance and Participation
+  - Based on your attendance at course sessions with invited guest speakers.
+Regular class sessions won't count towards your participation grade.

 ## Honor Code

 Students must adhere to [The Stanford Honor Code](https://communitystandards.stanford.edu/policies-and-guidance/honor-code) as it [pertains to CS courses](http://web.stanford.edu/class/archive/cs/cs106b/cs106b.1164/handouts/honor-code.pdf).